William James Donaldson – “WJ” – the patriarch and his family in 1895

 After purchasing the farm, Lois married Leland Bannister, who lived nearby on Chamblee Dunwoody Road, and became known as Lois Bannister.
 A few older people still alive remember her trotting her Saddlebreds up and down the dirt road along the side of the property, now known as Vermack Road.

-In 1946, Lois sold the property to Charles Roberts, who immediately sold it to the Henry Ogden family, who lived there for 10 years.
+In 1942, Lois sold the property to Charles Roberts.
+His wife, Flossie, and their two daughters, Peggy Jean and Charlotte, lived here during the war years.
+The farm was sold in 1946 to the Henry Ogden family, who lived there for 10 years.
 In 1955, Frank Smith, a successful Atlanta nursery owner, bought the property and lived there with his family until 1973, when Developer Jim Cowart purchased it while planning the development of an adjoining neighborhood.

 The last family to live on the farm.